 - Clinical Directors Network:This organization promotes health in underserved communities and also educates and trains the healthcare workforce to be culturally competent and responsive to community needs.
 Interns can range from providing communications support to specific research projects ;Health Education Web and Social Media Audio/Visual Marketing and Public Relations Clinical Research Grant Writing Public Health.
 Alumni that have interned at Clinical Directors Network include Alisha Racho Jansen, Alexa Riggs, Nayaab Khawar.
 Please contact these students to learn more about their experiences or watch Alexa’s presentation about her project (Alexa Riggs video).
 Contact: operations@CDNetwork.org.

-NYCDOH Health Training Internships .
+HRTP: NYCDOH Health Training Internships .
 Summer and semester positions, with summer program involving mentorship, brown bag lunches etc. Projects can be at the lab bench, epidemiology, social media awareness, etc. Please not that this link changes all the time so do a google search.
 MUST be a NYC resident for academic year internships, BUT NOT summer.
 All students are eligible to apply, including DACA students with work identification cards.
 DEADLINES Summer Term: February 15; Fall Term: August 15; Spring Term: November 15.
 The application has changed.
 Note an official transcript is required and advance registration on a portal.
 See HRTP one page flyer (Final 2018) and this link for to a file for the Application Process.
 Gemily Abadines in the Division of Epidemiology is the HRTP Internship Coordinatorgabadine@health.nyc.gov .

-- Bronx Area Health Education Center is an organization serving underserved communities and offers two summer internships (Summer Health and Health Careers) with details being posted in January.
+- Bronx Area Health Education Center is an organization serving underserved communities focused on health disparities and offers two summer internships (Summer Health and Health Careers) with details being posted in January.
 These programs specifically target students from diverse backgrounds and primarily juniors and seniors though the SHIP program targets freshman and sophomores.

 - Reproductive Rights Activist Service Corps (RRASC), offers a paid ($3300) summer experience doing meaningful work at a reproductive rights or social justice organization.
 The organizations are located across the country with many in NYC.
 Applications for Summer 2016 open in October 2015 DEADLINE Jan 15